 Matteo Rovere (s.
 1, 2), Letizia Lamartire (s.
 1,2), Pippo Mezzapesa (s.
 2)

-Where it was filmed 'The Law According to Lidia Poet'
+'The Law According to Lidia Poet'

 In elegant late 1800s Turin, with the Mole Antonelliana still under construction, Matilda De Angelis plays the stubborn and equally proud lawyer who is the central figure of the Netflix series The Law According to Lidia Poët, as she fights for the right to exercise a profession prohibited at the time to women.